ToreniaFournieri/Star-Canine/Specification.md

-# STAR CANINE SPECIFICATION v0.6.2
+# STAR CANINE SPECIFICATION v0.6.3
-- Equipment update
+- MEMO:Easy mode for Debug

 ## 1. OVERVIEW
 - This is a terminal-based (or React), deterministic, text-only roguelike spaceship game.